slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hint: Buy from your community.
 Sell to outsiders.

-> *'If you pick up a starving dog and make him prosperous he will not bite you.
-This is the principal difference between a dog and man.' -- Mark Twain*
+> *"If you pick up a starving dog and make him prosperous he will not bite you.
+This is the principal difference between a dog and man."
+-- Mark Twain*

-> *'Help a man who is in trouble and that man will remember you when he is in trouble again.' -- Paul Alexander*
+> *"Help a man who is in trouble and that man will remember you when he is in trouble again."
+-- Paul Alexander*

-> *'You either die a hero, or you live long enough to see yourself become the villain.' -- Harvey Dent in The Dark Knight*
+> *"You either die a hero, or you live long enough to see yourself become the villain."
+-- Harvey Dent in The Dark Knight*